 top of page

-Bon Secour DUI Salt Life Suspect’s Salty History
+Bon Secour Salt Life Suspect’s Salty History

 Alabama State Troopers responded to the scene and discovered what they believed to be heroin in the vehicle.
 As reported by Williams, the crash could have been much worse considering the driver crashed into a table where just moments before a family of four with a baby was seated.
 However, at least one person was injured according to the WKRG report.